iammadhankumar/fullstack-java-interview-guide/md-files/database-interview-questions.md

 * <b>CROSS JOIN:</b> Returns the Cartesian product of both tables, i.e., all possible combinations of rows from both tables.</br>
 * <b>SELF JOIN:</b> A join where a table is joined with itself to compare rows within the same table.

+#### 8. What is subquery in SQL ?
+A subquery is a query within another query.
+The outer query is known as the main query, and the inner query is known as a subquery.
+Subqueries are on the right side of the comparison operator.
+A subquery is enclosed in parentheses.</br>
+Ex. `SELECT * FROM EMPLOYEE WHERE ID IN (SELECT ID FROM EMPLOYEE WHERE SALARY > 4500);`.

+#### 10. What is the difference between UNION and UNION ALL?
+* UNION combines results from two queries and removes duplicate rows.</br>
+* UNION ALL combines results from two queries but includes all duplicates.

+#### 11. How do you handle NULL values in SQL?
+NULL values represent missing or unknown data.
+You can use functions like `IS NULL`, `IS NOT NULL`, or handle NULLs with `COALESCE` to provide default values.